 Ellyn Cardon, a senior undergraduate at Brigham Young University, won the 2018 Young Filmmaker Contest for her entry, Mrs. Bennet’s Plan.
 Both she and her mother, Dana — the inspiration for Mrs. Bennet in the short film — attended JASNA Southwest’s December 2018 meeting at Sony, where the winning entry had its world premiere.
 Cardon intends to pursue a master’s degree in ethnographic filmmaking, which she says is appropriate since this film is practically an ethnography of her life.

 Ellyn Cardon addresses the crowd at Sony Pictures Studio.

-Second-place winner Katiana Bennett (with her father) and first-place winner Rivka Penarelli and her husband, Jason Penarelli, with inaugural contest chair Susie Wampler at the 2017 AGM in Huntington Beach
+Second-place winner Katiana Bennett (with her father, Andrew Bennett) and first-place winner Rivkah Penarelli and her husband, Jason Penarelli, with inaugural contest chair Susie Wampler at the 2017 AGM in Huntington Beach

 View the winners of our inaugural 2017 JASNA-Southwest Young Filmmakers Contest.

 First place: An Accomplished Woman by Rivkah Penarelli

 Second place (tie): I Am Jane Austen by Margaret Lu